intbricks/is-docs/rest.md

   api_key {
     name = "X-API-Key"
     value = awsssm("default", "/api/key", true, true)
-    include_as = "header" // or request parameter
+    include_as = "header" // or request parameter  or in the body }
-  }
   method     = "POST"
   headers = {